GarrettS/OpenSourceLearning/README.md

 * Live video
 * Video exchange, either using platform tools (secure) or third party embedded video (free embedded YouTube unlisted videos)

-All lesson history appears in the Teacher and Learner pages.
+All lesson history appears in the Teacher and Learner pages as message history.

 **Community**